alexharri/website/posts/canvas-to-ascii.md

   showCharacterPick
 />

 <SmallNote label="" center>The circles colored red are the external sampling vector components.
-Currently they have no effect.</SmallNote>
+Currently, they have no effect.</SmallNote>

-The "internal" sampling vector itself is a fairly uniform, with values ranging from $0.51$ to $0.53$.
+The "internal" sampling vector itself is fairly uniform, with values ranging from $0.51$ to $0.53$.
 The external vector's values are similar, except in the upper left region where the values are significantly lighter ($0.8$ and $0.57$).
 This indicates a color boundary above and to the left of the cell.

 To enhance this apparent boundary, we'll darken the top-left and middle-left components of the sampling vector.
-We can do that by applying _component-wise_ contrast enhancement using the values from the external vector
+We can do that by applying _component-wise_ contrast enhancement using the values from the external vector.

-In the previous contrast enhancement, we calculated the max component value across the sampling vector and normalized the vector using that value:
+In the previous contrast enhancement, we calculated the maximum component value across the sampling vector and normalized the vector using that value:

 ```ts
 const maxValue = Math.max(...samplingVector)